Marines, Sailors conduct quick response drill on Okinawa

 |0

-This work, Marines, Sailors conduct quick response drill on Okinawa, by LCpl Bernadette Wildes, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Marines, Sailors conduct quick response drill on Okinawa, by LCpl Deseree Kamm, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT